omarandlorraine/fake6502/README.md

 The emulator as I found it, can be for a plain-Jane 6502 or for a 2A03 (rando variant found in some games console).
 I've taken the liberty of adding a barely tested CMOS support; this adds a few opcodes here and there).
 I might get round to adding support for other chips in the future.

-(Examples: more CMOS variants, maybe the 6800 and 6801)
+I've put a test harness around this.
+Coverage is currently around 40%, and increasing as and when.